 Promoting a podcast can be another job in and of itself.
 After all, what’s the point of hosting a stellar show if you don’t have listeners?
 Knowing this, we wanted to equip you with a full roadmap to reach listeners and get the word out about your show.
 Check out this other in-depth article all about How to Promote Your Podcast to dive deeper!

-Podcasting is a powerful medium in marketing today.
+Podcasting is a powerful medium in legal marketing strategy today.
 No matter what your goal for starting a podcast is, there are many ways to achieve it — and the return can be exponential.

 If you’re interested in hearing from the many experts we’ve featured on our own show, The Game Changing Attorney Podcast, you can listen and download for FREE on Spotify, Apple Podcasts, and the official podcast website.